-The truth about DHEA and aging
+The truth about DHEA and Aging

 Can supplementing DHEA make me younger?

-No. But taking DHEA may help reduce some of the negative effects of aging and reduce the risks of many diseases of aging.
+No. But taking DHEA can help reduce some of the negative effects of aging and reduce the risks of many diseases of aging.
 Maintaining good health is much better than trying to regain good health once it is lost.

 As mentioned, humans produce more and more DHEA from birth through puberty into adulthood.
 DHEA production peaks around age 25, when we are in our reproductive prime.
 Then after age 25, our natural DHEA levels decrease at a rate of about 2% per year.
 By age 35, our bodies produce 20% less DHEA than when we were 25; and by age 50, our bodies produce only about half as much DHEA as when we were in our prime.

-Is DHEA safe?
+Is DHEA Safe?

 Yes.
 DHEA is the most abundant naturally occurring prohormone in the human body.
 DHEA has not been shown to increase the risk of cancer.
 In fact, research suggests that DHEA may reduce the risks of all types of cancer and strengthen your immune system.

-Does DHEA help with weight loss?
+Does DHEA help with Weight Loss?

 Researchers believe that DHEA may improve insulin sensitivity, which helps the body function more efficiently, burning glucose in the bloodstream rather than storing it as fat.
 Studies also suggest that people with appropriate levels of DHEA have more energy and experience a better sense of overall well-being.
-Increased energy levels and a better overall sense of well-being combined with a positive, productive mindset makes it easier for people to lead a more active lifestyle.
+Increase energy levels and a better overall sense of well-being combine with a positive, productive mindset makes it easier for people to lead a more active lifestyle.

-Is DHEA an anabolic steroid?
+Is DHEA an Anabolic Steroid?

 No. DHEA is not an anabolic steroid.
-While it is a banned substance for professional athletes, it does not have any of the health risks associated with synthetic anabolic steroids.
+While it is a banned substance for professional athletes, it does not have any of the health risks associate with synthetic anabolic steroids.
 DHEA does, however, function similarly to steroids, and can help you naturally increase your lean muscle mass.
 Unlike anabolic steroids, DHEA has no dangerous side effects.

 Studies suggest that DHEA helps with muscle recovery after workouts and helps you develop lean shapely muscle.
 If you want to learn more about how DHEA can improve your workout, check out our blog on DHEA and exercise.

-Does DHEA cause insomnia?
+Does DHEA Cause Insomnia?